haywirecoder/homebridge-flobymoen/README.md

 * Obtain homebridge vertification for module.

 ## Know Issues:
 * At times the plug-in reports a 502 error.
-This is a communication error with the Flo server, an occaisional error will not effect operations of the plug.
+This is a communication error with the Flo server, an occaisional error will not effect operations of the plug-in.

 ## Configuration options